 - Making sure all steps were properly followed to produce the desired result: This entails making sure the customer is satisfied with what you delivered.
 Did you give them what they asked for?
 Are they happy with the result?

 - Managing risk, not the routine: Sometimes release managers focus too much on the routine of a process and compromise the management of risk.
-Managing risk helps to improve quality and scope of the project and makes managers aware of the requirements for reaching project completion.
+Managing risk helps to improve the quality and scope of the project and makes managers aware of the requirements for reaching project completion.

 Each one of these challenges poses a variety of risks.
 If a release manager does not effectively manage these risks, the project is compromised which results in delays and/or unhappy customers.

 Release managers who focus on risk management and utilize risk analysis and reports, are often more productive and have successful projects.
-Inedo’s tools address all of these challenges that release managers face and allows them to meet project deadlines and deliver quality software to please their customers.
+Inedo’s tools address all of these challenges that release managers face and allow them to meet project deadlines and deliver quality software to please their customers.